 Mark is now the contract winemaker for several vineyards in Heathcote including Domaine Asmara, Sheoak Hill and Red Red Wine (Simon O’Donnell’s – former Australian Cricketer – own brand).

-He has won numerous trophies for our Shiraz, Chardonnay and Tempranillo wines including winning the “Heathcote Grand Terroir” Major trophy at the past two Heathcote Wine Shows.
+He has won numerous trophies for our Shiraz, Chardonnay and Tempranillo wines including winning the “Heathcote Grand Terroir” Major trophy at the past three Heathcote Wine Shows.

 Our wines also regularly achieve 4 ½ to 5 star ratings in Winestate magazine (one of Australia’s notable wine magazines) and our shiraz wines consistently fall in the top 4% of wines judged in the Winestate Greatest Syrah & Shiraz Challenge at least equalling or outperforming some of the World’s most iconic brands.